Drake's core library has 3 big parts:

 Drake's system modeling works like Matlab Simulink.
 Drake constructs complex systems from blocks called

-system has input/output ports that could be connected with other system.
+system has input/output ports that could be connected with other systems.
 A

 system block can be a